Can CBD Help with Perimenopausal Blood Pressure, Heart Palpitations, and other Cardio Issues?

 Estradiol inhibits endothelin-1 synthesis, an effect that may contribute to the cardiovascular protective effects of estradiol.

-Estrogen's effects on the lining of the blood vessels is even more pronounced.
+Estrogen's effects on the lining of the blood vessels are even more pronounced.

 Estrogen boosts elastin and collagen (yes, the same thing that keeps your skin and hair looking healthy).